node-real/walletkit/CONTRIBUTING.md

 pnpm dev
 ```

-In default, this will run a [vite example](./packages/walletkit/dev), you can use this example for
-development and debugging.
+In default, this will run a [test example](./packages/walletkit/test) under walletkit package, you can use this example for development and debugging.
 Any changes in `packages/walletkit` will trigger a refresh.

 ## Coding standards